Bernullys/cs50_sql/README.md

         ...;

         Data could also be stored in a csv format.
-        First we have to start from zero, create a database fila and import the file we the data:
+        First we have to start from zero, create a database file and import the file we the data:
             .import --csv --skip 1 csv_file.csv table_name
+            --skip 1 is to avoid adding the first row of the csv file but this is when we already have the table with the column names.

         If we have a data from in a csv without an id column, we can do it in a different way.
 We will to use a temporary table:
             .import --csv csv_file.csv temporary_table